 General Corporate Matters for Banks

-For many of our community banking clients, we serve as an outside general counsel, providing general corporate services, such as contact review and negotiation, advice with regard to compensation plans and employment agreements, and advice on corporate governance issues, including Board and committee structures and policies and procedures.
+For many of our community banking clients, we serve as an outside general counsel, providing general corporate services, such as contract review and negotiation, advice with regard to compensation plans and employment agreements, and advice on corporate governance issues, including Board and committee structures and policies and procedures.

 Select Matters of Note